fpena213/mastermind_game/README.md

 ## Rules

-At the start of each game, the computer will randomly generate a pattern of 4 digit numbers from 0 to 7.
+At the start of each game, the computer will randomly generate a 4 number combination.
 It is up to you to solve it.

 With each guess, you will receive feedback:
 - "Correct Number": You guessed a correct number.